California Child Care Research Partnership: Are You In? Family child care providers' experiences in quality improvement initiatives

 - There are volunteer and paid positions available.
 Students who demonstrate strong research skills as volunteers may have opportunities for paid research assistant positions.

-- Research assistants are needed for transcribing interviews (listening to a recording and typing up what was said), coding and analysis.
+- Research assistants are needed for data entry, transcribing interviews (listening to a recording and typing up what was said), coding and analysis.

 - Opportunities to conduct interviews will also be available to very strong candidates willing to commit to at least 6 months with the project.

-- Students who are bilingual and fluent in Spanish are particularly encouraged to apply
+- Students who are bilingual and fluent in Spanish or other languages are particularly encouraged to apply

 Sustainable Routines: The organization of daily life in family child care